lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 ## Transpose

-Using the transpose column in the table will split the instrument pitch into 3, creating FM-like metallic sound.<br>
+Using the transpose column in the table with minimum 2 step modulation will split the instrument pitch into 3, creating FM-like metallic sound.<br>
-3, because you have *Transposed* part, *Untransposed* one AND *tempo dependant hum* inbetween.
+3, because you have *Transposed* step next to *(Un)transposed* one AND *tempo dependant hum* inbetween.

 ## **"`T`"** command